-To get a taste of Haight Street during its 1960s heyday, head down to Love on Haight (1400 Haight St.) to partake in psychedelic style before crossing over to Black Scale (1409 Haight St.) for a completely different experience.
-The brand's first U.S. retail shop features a mix of street and high fashion tossed with a devil-may-care attitude. // Check out Pink + Dolphin (1431 Haight St.) where limited-edition kicks and apparel are displayed with a reverence usually reserved for museum pieces. // Skate-style mavens will appreciate RVCA (1485 Haight St.) and SF's own Burton flagship (1630 Haight St.), while Nice Kicks (1420 Haight St.) peddles street-cred–heavy sneakers and accessories within a lofty space. // Just off the main drag but definitely worth a detour is Revolver (136 Fillmore St.), which stocks a curated selection from designers such as Henrik Vibskov, along with a denim-inspired line by Ashley Rowe. // T-shirt fans will appreciate the array of artist collabs on offer at next door's Upper Playground (220 Filmore St.).
+To get a taste of Haight Street during its 1960s heyday, head down to Love on Haight (1400 Haight St.) to partake in psychedelic style before crossing over to Aviator Nation (1501 Haight St.) for modern Californian clothes with a laid back, vintage feel. // Skate-style mavens will appreciate RVCA (1485 Haight St.) and SF's own Burton flagship (1630 Haight St.), while Nice Kicks (1420 Haight St.) peddles sneakers with street cred and accessories in a lofty space. // Just off the main drag but definitely worth a detour is Revolver (136 Fillmore St.), which stocks a curated selection from designers such as Henrik Vibskov, along with a denim-focused line by Ashley Rowe. // T-shirt fans will appreciate the array of artist collabs on offer at next door's Upper Playground (220 Fillmore St.).

-Party people will dig Costumes on Haight (735 Haight St.) and New York Apparel (1772 Haight St.), which has plenty of last-minute accoutrements to complete your costumed evening. // Find the wildest attire imaginable at cult favorite Dolls Kill (1475 Haight St.) // With an iconic pair of fishnet legs beckoning shoppers into the Piedmont Boutique (1454 Haight St.), you know it's the go-to place to pick up lingerie and accessories for all your burlesque needs. // Then pull up your socks for a visit to the cavernous Sockshop Haight Street (1742 Haight St.) where you'll find all manner of printed socks to keep your feet happy. // Hat shop Goorin Bros (1446 Haight St.) is another SF institution.
-Pop in for a suave panama to throw some shade on the summer sun. // And if you're looking for an iconic souvenir, check out Derby of San Francisco (1472 Haight St.), which has been selling American-made Derby jackets since 1963. // For California-themed keepsakes created by local artists, venture in to San Francisco Mercantile (1698 Haight St.). // Stop by Haight newcomer La Alacran (1701 Haight St.) if you're looking to spruce up your home with some exotic greenery.
+Party people will dig Costumes on Haight (735 Haight St.) and New York Apparel (1780 Haight St.), which have plenty of last-minute accoutrements to complete your costumed evening. // Find the wildest attire imaginable at cult favorite Dolls Kill (1475 Haight St.) // With an iconic pair of fishnet legs beckoning shoppers into the Piedmont Boutique (1452 Haight St.), you know it's the go-to place to pick up lingerie and accessories for all your burlesque needs. // Then pull up your socks for a visit to the cavernous Sockshop Haight Street (1742 Haight St.) where you'll find all manner of printed socks to keep your feet happy. // Hat shop Goorin Bros (1446 Haight St.) is another SF institution.
+Pop in for a suave Panama to throw some shade on the summer sun. // And if you're looking for an iconic souvenir, check out Derby of San Francisco (1472 Haight St.), which has been selling American-made Derby jackets since 1963. // For California-themed keepsakes created by local artists, venture in to San Francisco Mercantile (1698 Haight St.). // Stop by Haight newcomer La Alacran (1701 Haight St.) if you're looking to spruce up your home with some exotic greenery.

-Sixties-era sartorial style specialized in repurposed, hand-embellished clothing that featured fringe, patchwork appliqués and hand-painting, and since one person's trash can be another person's ticket to the pages of Vogue, Haight Street is the perfect place to scour thrift shops.
-Budget-conscious vintage lovers should make a beeline for Wasteland (1660 Haight St.) and Relic Vintage (1605 Haight St.), and the newly opened Berkeley transplant Indigo Vintage Cooperative (1649 Haight St.) // Crossroads Trading Co.
+Sixties-era sartorial style featured repurposed, hand-embellished clothing with fringe, patchwork appliqués and hand-painting, and since one person's trash can be another person's ticket to the pages of Vogue, Haight Street is the perfect place to scour thrift shops.
+Budget-conscious vintage lovers should make a beeline for Wasteland (1660 Haight St.), Relic Vintage (1605 Haight St.), and the newly opened Berkeley transplant Indigo Vintage Cooperative (1649 Haight St.) // Crossroads Trading Co.
 (1519 Haight St.) and Buffalo Exchange (1555 Haight St.) have decent selections of modern wardrobe pieces at pocket-friendly prices.